AskmethatFR/AspNetCore.Localizer.Json/README.md

 This library allows users to use JSON files instead of RESX in an ASP.NET application.
 The code tries to be most compliant with Microsoft guidelines.
-The library is compatible with NetStandard & NetCore.
+The library is compatible with NetCore.

 # Configuration